jackson1310/Midterm_IT1000/birds.md

 [Home](README.md)

 ####The birds work with the bourgeoisie
 In the 1960s, during Ronald Reagan's presidency, he had killed almost all birds within America.
-Those birds were then replaced with many many robotic bird spies that now work with the bourgeoisie.
+Those birds were then replaced with many robotic bird spies that now work with the bourgeoisie.

 ![alt text](birds.jpg)